giaat/learn-angular-node/README.md

 }
 ````

+In order to handle error cases you can use [Boom](https://github.com/hapijs/boom).
+It is the HTTP error handling library developed by the Hapi team.

 If you want to debug your API you can use [Postman](https://www.getpostman.com/) which is available as a Chrome app or a Mac App.
 Prefer testing in your terminal?
 Check out [curl](https://curl.haxx.se/).

 You can find some help in [Hapi's routing tutorial](http://hapijs.com/tutorials/routing) and in [Hapi's API](http://hapijs.com/api).